highcharts/highcharts/docs/maps/tiledwebmap-series.md

 Configuration
 --------------------------

-In order to use the `tiledwebmap` series as a base map, firstly import the tiledwebmap.js module.
+In order to use the `tiledwebmap` series as a base map, firstly import the `tiledwebmap.js` module.

     <script src="https://code.highcharts.com/maps/modules/tiledwebmap.js"></script>

 Secondly, set the series type to `tiledwebmap`.
 Tiled web map series by default is a series that does not need any data to run.
 The user only has to specify which provider should be used to fetch the tiles from.
-This series doesn’t have information about what region we want to focus at, so in most cases the implementer wants to set either `mapView.center` and `mapView.zoom` or `mapView.fitToGeometry` or add another series, which will calculate the proper bounds for map view.
+This series doesn’t have information about what region we want to focus at, so in most cases the implementer wants to set either `mapView.center` and `mapView.zoom` or `mapView.fitToGeometry` or add another series with geometry data, which will calculate the proper bounds for map view.
 There are additional options such as a theme for the tiles, a subdomain for the provider’s URL and an API key if needed.

 Sample code: